frontenddogma/css-optimization-basics/manuscript/operation.md

 C> _Example: High level block elements, then text level elements, then classes and IDs, [&c.](https://meiert.com/blog/how-to-order-css-selectors/)_

-Although it seems that many teams of web developers have survived without a firm idea of how to arrange selectors, only when we have some sense of order can we truly get to consistent style sheets (granted that this is our goal).
-More importantly, only then do we have a chance of eliminating unnecessary work caused by chance ordering.
+Although it appears that many teams of web developers have survived without specific conventions for how to arrange selectors, only when we have some sense of order can we truly get to consistent style sheets (granted that this is our goal).
+More importantly, only then do we have a chance of eliminating work caused by chance ordering.
 As we’ll see with the avoidance of repetition, that unnecessary work is otherwise awaiting us.

 Accordingly, the lack of initiatives and options for selector orders should give us something to think about and work on in our community.
 If you’re in a position to do so, consider what we have and help us come up with additional options and conventions.